-Yes four beers can get you “drunk.”
-And it does not matter if they are life beers or not.
+Yes, four beers can get you “drunk.”
+And it does not matter if they are lite beers or not.
 The brand and the nature of the drink do not matter either.
 Let’s look at why.

 All the alcohol we drink is Ethanol from grains or berries.
 If you are drinking another type of alcohol, say wood alcohol you will probably be too blind to read this by now.
 You will also be dead very soon.
 If it is not Ethanol do not drink it.

 If you are drinking 40 oz. beers or 32 oz. tumblers of wine this is way more than one standard drink.
-Also 151 or 191 proof liquor contain a whole lot more alcohol than that an 86 proof beverage.
+Also, 151 or 191 proof liquor contains a whole lot more alcohol than that of an 86 proof beverage.

 Lite beers have fewer calories but the same amount of alcohol.
-So drinking light beers will leave you begin a slim trim drunk.
+So drinking light beers will leave you being a slim, trim drunk.

-There are a bunch of factors that will determine how much alcohol gets into your blood stream and how quickly this happens but all those factors pale by comparison to the how much you are drinking factor.
+There are a bunch of factors that will determine how much alcohol gets into your bloodstream and how quickly this happens but all those factors pale in comparison to the – how much you are drinking factor.

 We also need to consider what did this questioner mean by drunk?
 Here in California legally under the influence occurs at .08 (point zero eight.)
 This means that at or above that point you should not drive.
 You can be severely impaired well below that point.

-At is low as .04 (point zero four) At this level you can begin to make poor decisions and do some dangerous things, like turning right from the left lane or running a red light.
+At as low as .04 (point zero four) you can have problems.
+At this level, you can begin to make poor decisions and do some dangerous things, like turning right from the left lane or running a red light.

-So how many standard drinks gets you to impaired?
+So how many standard drinks get you too impaired?

-There are other actors that affect how high your blood alcohol content goes and how fast.
+There are other factors that affect how high your blood alcohol content goes and how fast.
 Gender, weight, age are all factors worth thinking about.

-When people ask how many drinks will get you drunk they are usually asking how many can I get ways with and still drive.
+When people ask how many drinks will get you drunk they are usually asking how many can I get away with and still drive.
 The short answer is zero.
-Once there is alcohol in your blood stream you are at an increased risk.
-Any marijuana increases your risk also and the two together is a case of 2 + 2 equals 6.
+Once there is alcohol in your bloodstream you are at an increased risk.
+Any marijuana increases your risk also, and the two together is a case of 2 + 2 equals 6.

-As for the risk of doing other drunken things you should, avoid machinery, drugs or prescribed medications, standing up, email or phone use, family, friends and members of the opposite sex and things should be fine.
+As for the risk of doing other drunken things, you should avoid machinery, drugs or prescribed medications, standing up, email or phone use, family, friends, and members of the opposite sex.
+Avoid all those things and you should be fine.